 The regulations that have historically (and still) govern traditional HRAs come from Tax Code Section 105.
 Because of this you’ll hear tax geeks and insurance brokers refer to “Section 105 HRAs”.

 You’ll also hear people talk about Integrated HRAs and Standalone HRAs.
 Here’s the difference:

 Integrated HRAs are “integrated” with a traditional group health insurance plan and used to help reimburse out-of-pocket medical expenses not paid for by the group health plan.
 Typical examples would be co-pays, co-insurance, deductible payments, etc.

-- ICHRA—Available as of January 1, 2020, the individual coverage health reimbursement arrangement allows for tax-free reimbursement of benefits for any size business and for any amount.
+- ICHRA—The Individual Coverage Health Reimbursement Arrangement allows for tax-free reimbursement of benefits for any size business and for any amount.

 - EBHRA—Excepted Benefit HRAs are limited to paying for excepted benefits, like premiums for vision and dental coverage or similar benefits exempt from ACA and other legal requirements.
 These HRAs are only permitted if employees are offered coverage under a group health plan sponsored by the employer.
 Along with ICHRA, these two HRAs are the new kids on the block (and we think they are going to change the employer-sponsored benefits market in a big way!).